-Instagram is getting more and more popular every day to young peoples.
-There are now already more than 1 billion active monthly users worldwide (2020).
+Instagram is getting more and more popular every day among young people.
+There are now already more than 1+ billion active monthly users worldwide (2022).
 That’s a big audience.
-This is Enough motivations to react to this as a brand.
+This is Enough motivation to react to this as a brand.

 1. The beginning: create a profile

 First, download the Instagram app on your smartphone.
 Instagram does have a webpage, but strangely enough, you can’t upload photos from there (yet).
 So if you want to post a photo, you will have to use your smartphone.
 Then you create an account.
 It is advisable to choose a username that matches the name of your company or brand as closely as possible.
 In some cases, your desired name may already be selected or it may be too short or too long.
 When that happens, you will have to be creative.
 Keep your company name as the first part of your username and add, for example, country or location, or the word “official”, so that everyone knows that it is the official account.
 You can generally change your username later.

 The first thing people will see when they land on your profile is your profile picture.
 So make sure your profile picture is consistent with your brand image and branding.
 You can optionally use the logo of the brand or something else that is immediately recognizable.
 Make sure that the profile photo is round, so adjust the design accordingly.